 What do the colors of baby stools mean?

-Important notice: Breast milk is the ideal and natural food for every infant: it is best suited to their specific needs.
-When using infant formula, when the mother cannot or does not wish to breastfeed, it is important to scrupulously follow the instructions for preparation and use and to follow the advice of the medical profession.
+Important notice: Breast milk is the ideal and natural food for every infant; it is best suited to their specific needs.
+If using infant formula when the mother cannot or does not wish to breastfeed, it is essential to strictly follow the preparation and usage instructions and consult a healthcare professional.

 Baby stools from A to Z